bjorn2404/jQuery-Store-Locator-Plugin/readme.md

 Version 3 has a breaking change with the dataLocation and dataType settings switching the default from XML to JSON.

+* Added ajaxData to allow custom data to be sent with the AJAX request.
+The setting accepts an object.
 * Added altDistanceNoResult setting to display no results message vs. all locations when closest location is further than distanceAlert setting.
 * Added callbackAutoGeoSuccess callback that fires after the geolocation API returns a successful result.
 * Added callbackFormVals callback that fires after the form values have been processed from the form.